Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Implementation

 \subsection{Preprocessing}

-The preprocessing was conducted using MATLAB R2020b on a computer with Intel i7-7700K CPU to detect potential targets, cropped the range-azimuth-elevation cubes from the generated 3D radar imaging.
+The preprocessing was conducted using MATLAB R2020b on a computer with Intel i7-7700K CPU to detect potential targets, and crop the range-azimuth-elevation cubes from the generated 3D radar imaging.
 During preprocessing, the used hyper-parameters are summarized here: probability of false alarm in CFAR ($1 \times 10^{-4}$), Range FFT points (256), Velocity FFT points (64), Angle FFT points for azimuth (86), Angle FFT points for elevation (16), clustering threshold ($[\varepsilon_r, \varepsilon_v, \varepsilon_a] = [10, 8, 8]$), cropped cube size along range, azimuth and elevation (24, 24, 10), and cube amplitude normalization value ($1 \times 10^5$).
-The cropped and normalized cubes are stored at the local PC for following training and testing usage.
-Moreover, for the in-track data used in multi-shot prediction, the Kalman filter and Hungarian algorithm were used to track the cubes from multiple frames and we saved the tracking association results to the local PC.
+The cropped and normalized cubes are stored at the local disk for following training and testing usage.
+Moreover, for the in-track data used in multi-shot prediction, the Kalman filter and Hungarian algorithm were used to track the cubes from multiple frames and we saved the tracking association results to local disk as well.